linz/basemaps/docs/operator-guide/quick-start.md

 mkdir -p imagery/otago_2017-2019_0.3m/
 ```

-First download the `collection.json` since this bucket is public, use `--no-sign-request` with the aws cli
+First download the `collection.json` since this bucket is public, use `--no-sign-request` with the aws cli to ensure your local aws credentials are not used.

 ```bash
 aws --no-sign-request s3 cp s3://nz-imagery/otago/queenstown-lakes_2022-2023_0.1m/rgb/2193/collection.json imagery/queenstown-lakes_2022-2023_0.1m/collection.json